 Herb scissors make cutting green onions easy.
 They cut right through them without breaking them, leaving you with perfect circles without crushing the fragile stems.
 You can find herb scissors on the cheap from Amazon!

-- 1/4 cup green onions (reserve a few for garnish)
+- 1/4 cup green onions, reserve 1 tablespoon for garnish

 - 1/2 cup finely crumbled cotija or feta cheese

-- 4 tbs chili powder (I used Chili Lime seasoning from Trader Joes)
+- 4 tablespoons 4 tbs chili powder, I used Chili Lime seasoning from Trader Joes